cs2901/yape-bcp-project-yacket-fingerlog/Project Portfolio/joseChavez.md

 * Dynamically rendering for special layouts with data from the database.
 * Adding and Deleting data from the database.
 * Create of a simple simulation of Yape application.
-* Fully contribution to the product documentation:
+* Contribution to the product documentation:
   * User Guide (Diagrams, classes, etc.)
   * Developer Guide (Features in Developer Guide)
   * Repository creation and workspace maintenance